-The Cost Calculation Form (PDF file), in Appendix 3 may be used to help calculate the monthly cost for spouse/same-sex domestic partner life insurance.
-This cost is a function of the employee’s age, not the spouse/same-sex domestic partner’s age.
+The Cost Calculation Form may be used to help calculate the monthly cost for spouse life insurance.
+This cost is a function of the employee’s age, not the spouse’s age.

 Any Faculty, Administrative Staff or Support Staff member may also purchase dependent life insurance on their dependent child(ren) between the ages of 15 days and 23 years, although certain rules regarding financial support and schooling apply for dependents who are 19 or older.
 An employee may also be able to cover a disabled child who is 19 or older and is dependent on the employee for financial support.
 The amount of life insurance available is $5,000 per dependent who is 6 months of age or older, and $100 per dependent who is at least 15 days old but less than 6 months old.

 Changing Life Insurance Coverage

-Employees purchasing supplemental life insurance may, at any time, decrease or stop their coverage, by submitting their request in writing to the Benefits Office.
+Employees purchasing supplemental life insurance may, at any time, decrease or stop their coverage, by starting a life event at bswift.williams.edu.

 The Accelerated Death Benefit